mapbender/mapbender-documentation/en/book/installation/systemrequirements.rst

 PHP 7
 -----

-Mapbender3 supports also PHP 7.
+Mapbender supports also PHP 7.
 You'll need the above listed libraries for PHP 7 and the following additional ones:

 * PHP Zip (php-zip)
 * PHP Bz2 (php-bz2)